SpritzerPyro/bash-utilities/README.md

 [2020-01-01 13:01:06] warning : Lorem ipsum dolor sit amet
 ```

+## Config

+The behaviour of the bash utilities can be configured by setting environment variables.

+The utilities try to read a custom env file called `.bashutils.env` in the project root.
+If the file does not exists, the utilities also try to source the file from the parent directory, in case the repository is used as a git submodule.
+If no custom `.bashutils.env` exists, the utitlies will use the default config.

 ## Environment

-The behaviour of the bash utilities can be configured by environment variables.

-For a persistant configuration values can be written to `.bashutils.env` in the project root directory.

 ### Colors